sid-code/fol-ruby/README.md

 (the .js file appears in a directory called built/, and you can test it by opening web/main.html)
 # Usage
-Note: I don't think this is big enough to be used as a gem yet.
-However, if you want to include it in your programs, just copy the app folder into your program it should work.
+It's not a gem, you have include the three files shown below in your program to use it.

 ```ruby
 require "./app/lambda.rb"